Amcariza Foundation

 The Amcariza Office as at April 2015

-After destroying our office, it was later spitefully rented out by Yasmin’s family to a local man called Shamim Ahmed running a tuition organisation called Golden Coaching.
+After destroying our office, it was later deliberately rented out by Yasmin’s family to a local man called Shamim Ahmed running a tuition organisation called Golden Coaching.
 Who despite knowing of the destruction, remained in cahoots with Yasmin’s family for seven years as a rented squatter.
 In 2022 Yasmin successfully evicted him and has now opened her office again.
 It was hijacked twice and on each attempt Yasmin rescued her operation.
 And why if you wish to help Amcariza, please purchase from Lovedesh.

 This historical crime incident is being investigated again by relevant authorities including all those within Yasmin Choudhury’s biological blood Family.
-And because Yasmin continues to fight against her corrupt, greedy family members, she remains a target of their hate, slander and many troll accounts set up on tiktok to falsely damage her reputation.
+And because Yasmin continues to fight against her corrupt, greedy family members, she remains a target of their hate, slander and many troll accounts set up on TikTok to falsely damage her reputation.

-More information on the criminal acts as well as fraud, and the damage is being sought by Yasmin Choudhury on behalf of Lovedesh® and Amcariza foundation can be found on the JusticeForYasmin website here.
+More information on the criminal acts as well as fraud, and the damage is being sought by Yasmin Choudhury on behalf of Lovedesh® and Amcariza Foundation can be found on the JusticeForYasmin website here.
 And all the evidence and rebuttals to their lies and constant bullying, threats and intimidation undertaken in the hope Yasmin will give up.
 And flee.

 Today Amcariza foundation has been resurrected again with an office soon to be opening in Bangladesh.